alekseyzimin/EviAnn_release/README.md

 Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.

+Benefits of using EviAnn:

+1. Easy to install and run
+2. Eviann is very fast -- annotation of a mammalian genome takes less than an hour, after all RNA-seq data has been aligned
+3. 5' and 3' UTR annotations for most protein-coding transcripts
+4. Annotates long non-coding RNA's
+5. Processed pseudo-genes are automatically labelled and CDSs for them are not reported
+6. Optional automatic functional annotation with UniProt-SwillProt database (-f switch)
+7. Support for long and short transcriptome sequencing reads and mixed data sets
+8. Support for genomes up to 32Gbp in size

 # Installation instructions